Last Updated: 4/20/2021

 Those involved in production should follow basic guidelines including but not limited to the proper use of PPE, hand sanitizing, and physical distancing (minimum of six feet, or about the length of a small car).

-Please make sure that you are equipped with an appropriate face covering at all times.
+Face coverings must be worn at all times, except when participating in an interview or spoken remarks at a socially distanced microphone.
 The face covering should be at least 3-ply and cover your nose and mouth without slipping while on your face.
 Please be sure to test your face covering for slippage and coverage before meeting with the production team.
-Interviewees will be instructed when they may remove their face covering to participate in the interview.
-If the interviewee needs to move from their chair during the interview, they must inform the production crew and reapply their face covering.

 Please ensure proper hand washing is done, wherever possible, after coming in contact with any shared surfaces or equipment.
 Outside hand washing stations are appreciated.